apix/cache/README.md

   // does this item exists in the cache? if ( !$item->isHit() ) {

-    // do whatever...
+    // if not retrieve the data from some origin...
     $data = compute_expensive_stuff();

-    // set the item data value.
+    // then set the item data value.
     $item->set($data);

     // and save it to the cache pool.
     $pool->save($item);
   }

+  // get the item datat value
   return $item->get();
 ```